apache/rocketmq-externals/rocketmq-serializer/README.md

 ### User Defined Formats
 You can define your format just implements `RocketMQSerializer` and `RocketMQDeserializer`.
-In order to centralized manage avro schemas, you can implement `SchemaRegistry` interface in `rocketmq-serializer-avro` module, and use `SchemaRegistry` registering and getting schemas.

 ## Tools
 `Messages` provides methods like `newMessage` and `getMessageBody` to map between user class and byte array.
 `AvroUtils` provides methods `newGenericRecord` and `newSchema` to create avro records and schemas.

 ## Examples